GA-repos/Week_14_React_Audobon/README.md

 - React Router

 ## Instructions

+This homework is due one week from today up through **step 7**.
+We suggest completing the whole lab though!

 1. Fork and clone this repository.
 1. Change into the new directory with `cd react-audubon-site`.